Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 Biter - Bite someone to death

+Clutch - You can kill if there is 7 or less people

 Digger - Dig your own vents

 Pestilence - Infect someone and after a certain time they will die